Hiwonder-docs/TonyPi-Pro/source/docs/5_ai_vision_course.md

                         count = 0
 ```

-The code snippet above shows the logic used when the gesture “one” is detected.
+The code snippet above shows the logic used when the gesture "**one**" is detected.
 The variable self.count tracks the number of consecutive frames the gesture has been maintained.
-When self.count < 5, it means the gesture must be held for 5 frames before it is confirmed as gesture “one.”
+When self.count < 5, it means the gesture must be held for 5 frames before it is confirmed as gesture "**one**".
 (Adjusting this frame count allows control over the duration needed for recognition—typically set around 5 to 7 frames.
 Too long a duration may negatively impact recognition accuracy.)

 Once confirmed, the current gesture state is set to TRACKING, meaning the system can start tracking motion.
 At this point, self.points (representing the positions of the current two adjacent points) and points_list (a collection of feature points used to draw the trajectory line) are initialized.